Impact of the Fizeau drag effect on Goos-H\"{a}nchen shifts in graphene: Numerical results and discussions

-It is evident that both $\delta_r/\lambda$ and $\Theta_r$ are small for low incident wavelengths and increase with increasing $\lambda$ as shown in Figs \ref{6}(b$_i$-c$_i$) for $i=1$ and 2.
+It is evident that both $\delta_r/\lambda$ and $\Theta_r$ are small for low incident wavelengths and increase with increasing $\lambda$ as shown in Figs. \ref{6} (b$_i$-c$_i$) for $i$=1 and 2.
 Not only do the magnitudes of the spatial and angular shifts vary with varying $\lambda$, but the angles at which these shifts occur also shift towards different angles.
-A similar behavior was observed in Fig. \ref{2}, where the Fizeau drag resulted in an increase in the wavelength of the forward mode and a decrease in the wavelength of the backward mode.
-This holds for both spatial and angular shifts, as shown in Figs. \ref{6}(b$_i$-c$_i$).
-However, at higher wavelengths, the variations in GH shifts of the forward mode are comparatively smaller than those for the backward mode.
-This is again in agreement with our previous results where we noticed only slight variations in GH shifts of the forward mode.
-Therefore, depending on the choice of geometry and incident frequency, GH shifts can be modified, as demonstrated here.
+We should notice that at higher wavelengths, the variations in GH shifts of the backward mode are comparatively smaller than those for the forward mode.
+Accordingly, the GH shifts can be modified depending on the choice of geometry and incident frequency.

+In Fig. \ref{6} ($b_1$), an intriguing phenomenon is evident: the GH shift ($\delta_{r,b}$) for the backward mode undergoes a sign change at 670 nm.
+It becomes positive, whereas it is negative for two shorter wavelengths.
+This behavior is a result of the structural resonance occurring for different wavelengths at different angles.
+We will see shortly that, for given $\theta_i$ range, the $\delta_{r,0}$ curve for drag-free light is also positive around 670 nm.

+In Fig. \ref{6} (b$_i$-c$_i$), we note another intriguing feature: as we transition from shorter to longer wavelengths, the peaks in the curves shift to the right, but at the longest wavelength, there is a sudden jump back.
+A similar variation, not presented here without Fizeau drag, also occurs and is attributed to the resonance of the structure at different wavelengths and angles.

+To delve further into this, we plot $\delta_r$ and $\Theta_r$ in terms of the incident wavelength ($\lambda$) at $\theta_i=41.57^\circ$ in Fig. \ref{7} ($a_1$) and ($b_1$), respectively.
+It is noteworthy that $\delta_{r,0}$ for the drag-free light turns positive around 669 nm at the given $\theta_i$, as depicted in Fig. \ref{7} ($a_1$).
+Similarly, the backward mode exhibits variations akin to the drag-free mode within the specified range of $\theta_i$.
+The GH shift ($\delta_{r,b}$) for this mode is also observed to be positive.
+However, the magnitudes of the GH shifts for the drag-free and forward modes differ, and $\delta_{r,f}$ remains negative.